 Although many of our innovations never actually happened in a lab, for us science and its application isn't about a place, it's about a frame of mind that we can take anywhere.
 With that in mind, realize that you are your own laboratory.
 Although, we believe that when all is said and done that you'll have the same great experience with our products that the athletes who helped us develop them did, that's ultimately for you to discover and test.
 You are the lab.

 Are Skratch Labs products Kosher?

 Yes!
 Well, almost all of them are.
-Our drink mixes and cookie mix are all certified by The Scroll K - Vaad Hakashurs of Denver.
-Our Fruit Drops are manufactured off-site and as such we aren’t able to ensure Kosher certification.
+Our drink mixes and cookie mix are certified Kosher by The Scroll K - Vaad Hakashrus of Denver.
+Our Anytime Energy Bars are certified Kosher by the OU, also known as the Orthodox Union.
+Our Energy Chews are manufactured off-site and as such we aren't able to ensure Kosher certification.

 Are Skratch Labs products ever on sale?

 We do love to party.
 A sale makes for a great party doesn't it?
 We like to celebrate-on our birthday and sometimes add in special deals later in the year.